SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 ![](images/PartnerProfile_Active.PNG)

 ### Business documents
-Generate the X12 4010 810 document by clicking on add documnet and select edi in drop down.
+Generate the X12 4010 810 document by clicking on add document and select edi in drop down.
 ![](images/BusinessDocuments_Create.PNG)
 Then select the Standard=X12, Version=4010 and Transaction=810 and click on save.
 ![](images/BusinessDocuments_Select.PNG)